kjdElectronics/fd-tone-notify/README.md

                          secrets configuration.
   --recording-directory <path>  Overrides FD_RECORDING_DIRECTORY environment var setting the directory where recordings are saved
   --auto-delete-recording-age-days <days>  Overrides FD_AUTO_DELETE_RECORDINGS_OLDER_THAN_DAYS environment var setting how many days to keep recordings (0 = forever)
+  --detect-from-files <paths>  Detect tones from audio files.
+Provide comma-separated list of file paths or directories containing WAV files.
+Outputs JSON results to stdout for piping
+  --suppress-logging     Disables logging to console.
+Logging will still be written to file.
+Automatically enabled when --detect-from-files option is set
   -h, --help             display help for command
 ```